andrew/ultimate-awesome/README.md

 - [mobile-guide](https://github.com/jerielng/mobile-guide) - Curated list of resources and tips for aspiring cross-platform mobile developers.
 - [awesome-open-chatgpt](https://github.com/jianzhnie/awesome-open-chatgpt) - Open efforts to implement ChatGPT-like models and beyond.
 - [awesome-list](https://github.com/JingwenTian/awesome-list) - A curated list of awesome awesomeness.
-- [awesome-islam](https://github.com/JobeEnterprise/awesome-islam) - A curated list of Islamic Resources in Arabic and English.
 - [awesome-solarpunk](https://github.com/Julian-1-2-3-4-5/awesome-solarpunk) - Ideas, tools, media and more to build and imagine a better and hopeful, but realistic: solarpunk future.
 - [awesome-pdf](https://github.com/karllhughes/awesome-pdf) - A collection of high-quality libraries, links, and resources for developers working with PDFs 🕶.
 - [awesome-tezos](https://github.com/kevinelliott/awesome-tezos) - A curated list of awesome things in the Tezos blockchain ecosystem! 🥳🤓🥳🤓🥳🤑.